Nature park Fanes-Senes-Braies

 • pragser-wildsee-812x624px

-Since 2009 the Fanes-Senes-Braies nature park has been part of the Dolomites UNESCO World Heritage and belongs to the European network of nature reserves Natura 2000, which focuses on protecting the habitats of wild animals and plants.
+Since 2009 the Fanes-Senes-Prags nature park has been part of the Dolomites UNESCO World Heritage and belongs to the European network of nature reserves Natura 2000, which focuses on protecting the habitats of wild animals and plants.

 Natural Park Three Peaks